 Drink the Canchanchara Cocktail in Trinidad

 There are a few cocktails that tell the story of Cuba through drinks (more here) and one of those is the Canchanchara, which has its home here near the sugar plantations of Trinidad.
 There is, in fact, an entire bar dedicated to this drink.
 Visit Bar La Canchanchara to try out this treat.
-You’ll drink it in a special ceramic cup and I promise it’s different to all the mojitos and daiquiris that you’ve tried so far.
+You’ll drink it in a special ceramic cup and I promise it’s different from all the mojitos and daiquiris that you’ve tried so far.

 Key Information About Visiting Trinidad, Cuba

 Trinidad, Cuba is more than worth the journey to get here – but don’t be fooled by what looks like a short distance on a map from Varadero or Havana.
-In Cuba, the most important element is the travel time as Cuban transportation and Cuban roads are different to the rest of the world Here’s the key information that you need to plan a trip to Trinidad Cuba – from where the city is, how to get to Trinidad, where to stay and where you’ll find internet access in this glorious city.
+In Cuba, the most important element is the travel time as Cuban transportation and Cuban roads are different from the rest of the world Here’s the key information that you need to plan a trip to Trinidad Cuba – from where the city is, how to get to Trinidad, where to stay and where you’ll find internet access in this glorious city.

 Where is Trinidad Cuba?

-The UNESCO World Heritage city of Trinidad, Cuba is located in the centre of the island of Cuba.
+The UNESCO World Heritage city of Trinidad, Cuba is located in the center of the island of Cuba.
 It is easy to reach Trinidad (in Cuban terms).
 Here are the travel time and distances from Trinidad to some of the major cities of Cuba.

 - Havana to Trinidad distance: 315 km (195 miles); Trinidad from Havana travel time; 4 hours driving, 7 hours bus travel.

-- Varadero to Trinidad distance: 265 km (164 miles); Trinidad from Varadero travel time; 4 hours driving, 6.5 hours bus travel
+- Varadero to Trinidad distance: 265 km (164 miles); Trinidad from Varadero travel time; 4 hours driving, 6.5 hours bus travel – our guide on how to go from Varadero to Trinidad is here.

 - Vinales to Trinidad distance: 500 km (310 miles); Trinidad from Vinales travel time; 8 hours driving, 9.5 hours bus travel.